Liverpool 3-0 Newcastle: Suarez, Kuyt & Maxi Rodriguez lift Reds above Spurs into Europa League spot

-Alan Pardew opted to stick with the same side that were lucky to draw at Blackpool last week, possibly making a statement the new Newcastle boardroom regarding the threadbare nature of his squad with the summer transfer window fast approaching.
+Alan Pardew opted to stick with the same side that was lucky to draw at Blackpool last week, possibly making a statement to the new Newcastle boardroom regarding the threadbare nature of his squad with the summer transfer window fast approaching.

 Taking it to the Maxi | Rodriguez celebrates his somewhat fortunate 10th minute opener

-For all of Newcastle's endeavour, their fragility at the back was clear.
+For all of Newcastle's endeavor, its fragility at the back was clear.
 Jay Spearing, who had been struggling to escape the reaches of Tiote, finally found space to unleash a rasping low effort on the 25th minute, only for Krul to get down and stop it.
 He fumbled the bouncing ball but recovered just ahead of a pouncing Kuyt.

 Chants of "You let your city down" greeted Andy Carroll as he moved from the bench to warm up on the half hour mark, as Newcastle looked to turn the tables with quarter of an hour remaining in the first half.
-Barton was proving the most likely to break down the Liverpool defence that were dealing manfully with a barrage on their box.
-You sensed, from all quarters, that Liverpool were waiting for the half-time whistle.
+Barton was proving the most likely to break down the Liverpool defense that was dealing manfully with a barrage on its box.
+You sensed, from all quarters, that Liverpool was waiting for the half-time whistle.